albertito/libjio/doc/guide.rst

 It must be called "offline", that is when you are not actively committing and rollbacking; it is normally done before calling *jopen()* and is **very, very important**.
-Another good practise is to call *jfsck_cleanup()* after calling *jfsck()*, to make sure we're starting up with a fresh clean journal.
-After both calls, it is safe to assume that the file is and ready to use.

-You can also do this manually with an utility named jiofsck, which can be used from the shell to perform the checking and cleanup.
+You can also do this manually with an utility named jiofsck, which can be used from the shell to perform the checking.

 Rollback